tuottavuuslautakunta/pRoductivity/README.md

 Countries used in weighting (from weight_geos): "AT", "BG", "CZ", "DE", "DK", "EE", "EL", "ES", "FI", "BE", "HU", "LT", "FR", "IT", "NL", "NO", "PT", "SE", "CY", "PL", "SI", "SK"

-## Simple Syntethic Control Analysis
+## Syntethic Control Analysis

-Series from Simple Syntethic Control Analysis are estimated in data-raw/ssca_data.R
+Series from Syntethic Control Analysis are estimated in data-raw/synth_data.R